redox-os/rfcs/text/0000-url-authorities.md

 <!-- One para explanation of the feature. -->

+This RFC proposes

-This RFC proposes standardizing Redox URLs based on IEFT RFCs, learning from the lessons of the internet.
-Schemes would represent *protocols* (instead of *resources*) so that URLs self-document how they can be interacted with.
-File-protocol resources such as `env:` would be moved under `file:` as *authorities.* For example, `env:PATH` could be moved to `file://env/PATH`, which conforms to the `file:` scheme specification ([RFC 8089](https://tools.ietf.org/html/rfc8089#appendix-B)).
-A DNS-like system is proposed to handle allocation under the authority section along.
-Domains could also be used to re-implememt namespacing.
+This RFC proposes standardizing Redox URLs based on IEFT RFCs.
+Schemes would represent protocols (instead of resources), so URLs would self-document how they can be interacted with.
+Daemons would be identified under the authority section of a URL.
+Multiple daemons would be able to host under the same scheme/protocol.
+They would be identified using the authority section of a URL.
+File-protocol resources such as `env:` would be available under `file:`.
+For example, `env:PATH` could be accessed to `file://env/PATH`, which conforms to the `file:` scheme specification ([RFC 8089](https://tools.ietf.org/html/rfc8089#appendix-B)).

 # Motivation
 [motivation]: #motivation